Adding Fresh Foods to Commercial Dog Food

 - Xylitol: A natural sweetener, xylitol is toxic to dogs.
 It is found in some water additives, such as C.E.T.
 AquaDent and Petrodex Breath Spray For Pets, made by Virbac Animal Health, BreathaLyser Plus made by imRex, Inc. Try TropiClean Fresh Breath Pet Water Additive, Healthymouth anti-plaque water additive, or Biotene Drinking Water Additive instead.
-Xylitol is also found in many human products, including sugar-free gum, mints and children's vitamins.
-See New Findings on the Effects of Xylitol Ingestion in Dogs for more information.
+Xylitol is also found in many human products, including peanut butter and sugar-free gum, mints and children's vitamins.
+See Xylitol - The Sugar-Free Sweetener That's Toxic To Your Dog for more information.

-- Garlic: Beneficial in small doses, but can cause anemia if given in larger quantities.
-See Garlic for Dogs - How Much and How Often? for more details.
+- Garlic: May be beneficial in small doses, but can cause anemia if given in larger quantities.
+See my Note about Garlic for more details.

 - Avocado: Fruits of Guatemalan species are mildly toxic to dogs, causing digestive upset, while fruits of Mexican species are safe.
 Note that the popular Hass variety is a hybrid and toxicity level is unknown.
 Pits and rinds of all species can be toxic.